 The City may sell, dispose of or exchange any buildings, structures or property, real or personal, which it owns or may acquire not needed for public use, by negotiation, bid, auction or any other method the Council City finds appropriate.
-Favorable vote of at least fourfifths of all nine (9) members of the Councilors shall be necessary for any ordinance authorizing such sale, disposal or exchange.
+Favorable vote of at least four fifths of all members of the Council shall be nine (9) Councilors are necessary for any ordinance authorizing such sale, disposal or exchange.
 The City may sell property on contract for such term as the Council finds appropriate, notwithstanding any term limit elsewhere prescribed in the Charter.
 In cases where property to be exchanged is held by the City upon any trust (including property held as security for bond issues) the property received in exchange shall be similarly held and any net income therefrom shall be applied to such trust.